 Innovative Education in Downtown Orlando

-All classes have moved online through the end of the Spring 2020 semester, and students are asked not to return to campus.
+All classes have moved online through the end of the Summer 2020 semester, and students are asked not to return to campus.
 Essential campus operations are continuing, and most employees, with the exception of employees whose jobs cannot be performed remotely, are asked to begin working remotely.
 For details, please visit the UCF Coronavirus website.

 UCF Downtown is a world-class 21st-century campus for digital media, communication, public service, and health-related programs in an innovative, urban environment.